DFE-Digital/schools-experience/doc/env-vars.md

 `CRM_PRIVACY_CONSENT_ID` - GUID for the privacy policy consent id used by candidates - supplied by Gitis team

-`CRM_COUNTRY_ID` - GUID for country to attach new Candidates to, supplied by Gitis team

 `CRM_OWNER_ID` - GUID for owner of new Contacts, not currently used - supplied by Gitis team

 `GIT_API_TOKEN` - API key for the GiT API